tnajdek/zotero-api-client/README.md

 **Throws**:

 - <code>Error</code> If index is not present in the original request
-- <code>Error</code> If error occured in the POST for selected entity.
+- <code>Error</code> If error occurred in the POST for selected entity.
   Error message will contain reason for failure.

 | Param | Type |